OpenAI's o1 surpassed using the Trustworthy Language Model

 • Jonas MuellerJonas Mueller

 OpenAI’s o1-preview model represents a significant leap in LLM reasoning capabilities, but this model does still hallucinate incorrect answers.
 Our Trustworthy Language Model (TLM) is able to score the trustworthiness of responses from any LLM, such that you can automatically detect incorrect LLM outputs for reliable human-in-the-loop AI workflows.
 For autonomous AI workflows, TLM wraps a base LLM model and can produce more accurate responses.
 As of today: o1 is supported as a new base model within TLM.
-This article reports 3 benchmarks which reveal that: TLM reliably detects o1 response errors and can reduce the error-rate of o1 responses by over 20%.
+This article reports 3 benchmarks which reveal that: TLM reliably detects o1 response errors and can reduce the rate of incorrect o1 responses by over 20%.

 Here are some examples from our benchmark which o1-preview answered wrong: